Table Of Contents

 If the binaries are not included (which allows packaging your app as e.g. a .deb package), there’s a situation bad for your user.
 It’s up to you to decide whether you satisfy the conditions of other licenses and, for example, include copyright attributions into your app or not.

 As APK is just an archive of files: you can extract files from it and (as in Windows redistributables) check all the files.

 of them are related to Kivy, Python or your source, but those that aren’t need

-There are included libraries either Kivy directly or through Pygame/SDL2 uses,
+There are other included libraries, included either by Kivy directly or through

-dependencies or are produced from python-for-android and are part of its source
+to dependencies or are produced by python-for-android and are part of its source

-There might be a way how to avoid this licensing process with avoiding creating
+There might be a way how to avoid this licensing process by avoiding creating

 a distribution with third-party stuff completely.
 With Python you can create

 a module, which is only your code with

 setup.py that only